 Your pelvic floor plays a crucial role in keeping your pelvic organs in place and functioning properly.
 When this tissue becomes weakened or damaged, it can lead to serious quality-of-life issues for women.
-At GYN Specialists of Reno, board-certified urogynecologist Bruce Crawford, MD, FPMRS, is leading a movement to approach the problem with an innovative and effective conditioning and fitness program call Pfilates™.
+At VESy Health, board-certified urogynecologist Bruce Crawford, MD, FPMRS, is leading a movement to approach the problem with an innovative and effective conditioning and fitness program call Pfilates™.
 If you’re in Reno, Nevada, or the surrounding area, and you’d like to learn, please call the office or use the online scheduling tool.

 Your pelvis houses a large number of organs and structures, including your: